SartoRiccardo/fumo-face-maker-api/README.md

 # Fumo Face Generator API

-The API to generate the Fumo Face files.
+The API to generate the Fumo face files.
+You can run it as a web server or as a CLI tool.

 ## Usage
-1. Clone the repository
+1. Clone the repository: `git clone https://github.com/SartoRiccardo/fumo-face-maker-api.git && cd fumo-face-maker-api`
-2. Install the dependencies in `requirements.txt`
+2. Install the dependencies: `pip install -r requirements.txt`
-3. Run `fumo-face-generator.py`
+3. You can now either run the web server or the CLI tool.
+   - To run the web server, simply run `fumo-face-maker.py`
+   - To run it as a CLI tool, run `generator.py` as an executable on your terminal

 ## Genaration
 To generate a face, it combines the DST files found in `face-parts`.